l2hyunwoo/compose-stability-analyzer/README.md

 3. **Add @TraceRecomposition** to help you debug recompositions
 4. **Provide suppression options** if the instability is intentional

-This is like having automated code review for Compose performance.
+This is like having an automated code review for Compose performance.
 The plugin doesn't just tell you about problems, it helps you fix them.

 > **Troubleshooting**: If the plugin doesn't appear to work, check **Settings → Tools → Compose Stability Analyzer** and make sure **Enable stability checks** is turned on.